akka/akka/akka-docs/src/main/paradox/camel.md

 to do other work) and resume processing when the response is ready.
 This is currently the case for a [subset of components](http://camel.apache.org/asynchronous-routing-engine.html) such as the Jetty component.
-All other Camel components can still be used, of course, but they will cause allocation of a thread for the duration of an in-out message exchange.
+All other Camel components can still be used, but they will cause allocation of a thread for the duration of an in-out message exchange.
 There's also [Examples](#camel-examples) that implements both, an asynchronous consumer and an asynchronous producer, with the jetty component.